-Monday, Beptember 80th, is the opening of the week for final revision of the registration lists, prior to the election on the 5th of November next.
-During that time every voter should ascertain definitely that his pame is on both the Territorial and State registration lists, if he is qualified therefor, To know that his name is on one is not sufficient, if it abould be on the other sleo.
-Notwithstanding the efforts that have been made with the house to house canvass and by ing open the registration by keepoffi oe in Salt Lake City, and the urging that has been done here, there are still many, the number being reported as reaching into the thousands in the city, whose names are not on the registration lists but who are entitled to have them there.
-This condition here is typical to some extent of that which exists elsewhere, hence the this aubject.
+Monday, September 30th, is the opening of the week for final revision of the registration lists, prior to the election on the 5th of November next, During that time every voter should secertain definitely that his name is on both the Territorial and State registration lists, if he is qualified therefor.
+To know that his name is on one is not enflicient, if it should be on the other siso.
+Notwithstanding the efforts that have been made with the house to house canvass and by keepoffice the registration onen ing in Salt Lake City, and the urging that has been door here, there are still many, the number being reported as reaching into the thousands in the city, whose names are not on the registration lists but who are entitled to have them there.
+This condition here is typical to some extent of that which exists elsewhere, bence the this subject.

-Lake county registrar, The Salt Mr. E. W. Wilson the News make Wilson, suggests that the NEWS make a statement of the qualifications of voters on each of the registration lists, that the matter may be thoroughly understood, and every one be given full opportunity to know and exercise his rights in the premises.
-In making it may be remarked that the qualifications of voters for officers under the Territorial laws and
+The Balt Lake county registrar, Mr. E. W. Wilson, suggests that the News make a statement of the qualifications of votera on each of the registration lists, that the matter may be thoroughly understood, and every one be given full opportunity to know and exercise his rights in the premises.
+In making rights in the premises.
+In making this statement it may be remarked that the qualifications of voters for officers under the Territorial laws and